zhaoyul/aposd-vs-clean-code/README.md

 It goes on to say that comments are a *necessary* evil.

-**JOHN:**

-I moved your comment above down so it didn't break up my paragraph.
-You may want to reword it and/or the comment below.
-You can delete this comment.

-**UB:**

-Well, perhaps, but only if they didn't read the chapter.
+The only way a reader could infer that they should write no comments is if they hadn't actually read the chapter.
 The chapter walks through a series of comments, some bad, some good.

 **JOHN:**